Henri-Jacques de Croes: Life

 While the Prince of Lorraine was interested in reviving the arts in the Southern Netherlands generally and propping up his own prestige through a flamboyant court, the financial resources provided him by the Empress were limited.
 As a result de Croes could only rely on a small budget to perform his variety of tasks as Kapellmeister including composing music, teaching music, conducting, organizing concerts at court and accompanying masses.
 One of his pupils was Pieter van Maldere, whose brothers Willem and Jan Baptist also became members of the orchestra.
 As a musical director he was known for his strict discipline.
 He only hired musicians that were fully qualified.
 He was concerned about the welfare of his musicians and their families.
 If a musician died, he would take on his son to train him to become a musician who could take up a place in the orchestra.

 De Croes married and had two children, a daughter and a son.
 He trained his son Henri-Joseph born in 1758 as a violinist and composed duets for them to play together.
 His son could not find a position as a musician in Brussels.
 Thanks to his connections, he could arrange for his son to audition for the Thurn und Taxis orchestra in Regensburg.
 After being accepted, Henri-Joseph became like his father, the Kapellmeister of the orchestra, which was a first-rate orchestra which was well-funded and had access to a large musical library.

 When his son married the famous opera singer Maria Augusta Houdier, de Croes had to foot part of the extensive bill for the sumptuous wedding.
 The financial difficulties resulting from this forced him to sell a large portion of his compositions to Prince Charles Alexander of Lorraine.

 Music

-De Croes worked in a time when the Baroque style changed slowly and became the Galante style.
-After his stay in Frankfurt, his compositional work was near the empfindsame style and was partly formed by French and Italian influences.
-Yet he remains recognizable as de Croes.
-Especially the delicate build-up of the music, where every note was achieved with the greatest caution and economy to achieve a properly updated result.
-It is therefore on the one hand baroque music, but on the other hand the low heavy tones at the basis are no longer there.
-Instead, the communication between the instruments does all the work.
-So the music seems much lighter.
+De Croes worked at the end of the Baroque period and the start of the Galante style.
+After his stay in Frankfurt, his compositional work was similar to the empfindsamer style and was partly formed by French and Italian influences.
+His style is distinctive, similar to baroque music, but without the low heavy tones.
+It focuses on the communication between the instruments.

 It is known that he wrote chamber music, sonatas, symphonies, concerts, 15 masses, a Requiem and 34 motets.
 His opéra comique, Les Amours de Colin et de Colette, which premiered on 4 November 1756 in Brussels, is lost.